jimmysawczuk/scm-status/README.md

 ## Using

-* Simply read the `REVISION` file, parse it as JSON, and use whatever you need!
+* Simply read the `REVISION.json` file, parse it as JSON, and use whatever you need!

 ## License